Updated January 19, 2023

 • Accessibility

-If you make a lot of deposits and withdrawals, a brick-and-mortar bank may be better for you.
-Check that your bank have branches and ATMs near you.
+If you need to deposit and withdraw cash often, a brick-and-mortar bank may be better for you.
+Check that your bank has branches and ATMs near you.

 If you're okay with purely online and mobile banking, then an online bank can help you save.
 You can bank from anywhere on your smartphone.